CS-UCY-EPL343/winter19.team12/README.md

 Webserver Backend : Django framework which runs inside docker
 Website Frontend: Vue JS framework
 Mobile application: Fitbit SDK using javascript.
-Can be compiled and run on a simulation or an actual fitbit smartwatch at https://studio.fitbit.com
+Can be compiled and ran on a simulation or an actual fitbit smartwatch at https://studio.fitbit.com